 Long-term debt and other obligations are reported as liabilities.
 Bond premiums and discounts are amortized over the life of the bonds using the effective interest rate method.
 Gains or losses on prior refundings are amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-The balance at year-end for premiums and discounts is shown as an increase or decrease in the liability section of the balance sheet.
-The balance at year-end for the loss on refunding is shown as a deferred outflow of resources on the balance sheet.
+The balance at year-end for premiums and discounts is shown as an increase or decrease in the liability section of the statement of net position.
+The balance at year-end for the loss on refunding is shown as a deferred outflow of resources on the statement of net position.